 Lichen Planus: Long-term overview of Lichen Planus

 Lichen Planus is not a dangerous or fatal disease.
-Though, ill-understood, it has a tendency to be self-limiting.
-However, its length of time is usually very long, running into years and it varies from patient to patient.
+Though ill-understood, it has a tendency to be self-limiting.
+However, its length of time is usually very long, running into years, and it varies from patient to patient.
 At the same time, it has a peculiar tendency to relapse after some years, maybe two, three, or more.

 One of the theories is that Lichen Planus is a pre-cancerous condition.
 However, it is not yet medically supported by scientific studies.
 Some of the complications of Lichen Planus include Alopecia when it affects the scalp.
-Due to eruptions on the scalp, dryness of the skin due to the blockage of the sweat ducts.
+Due to eruptions on the scalp and dryness of the skin due to the blockage of the sweat ducts.

 Lichen Planus often becomes a medico-social disorder, especially when it shows up in the visible part of the body, such as on the face.
 It is uncommon for Lichen Planus to appear on the face.